Dégénération: Chart performance

-On 5 July, "Dégénération", then only available digitally, entered the Belgian (Wallonia) Singles Chart at number six before dropping quickly and remaining in low positions.
-However, on 30 August, when the physical formats were released, "Dégénération" jumped directly from number 33 to number one, thus becoming Farmer's third number-one hit in Belgium.
-It dropped rather quickly the next weeks and remained for a total of 14 weeks in the top 40.

-The single was first ranked for a sole week on the Swiss Singles Charts, at number 58, on 6 July, thanks to the downloads, but re-entered at number 26 on 23 August when the physical formats were available, then dropped and fell off the chart after six weeks.
+On 5 July, "Dégénération", then only available digitally, entered the Belgian (Wallonia) Singles Chart at number six before dropping, but jumped from number 33 to number one after the single's physical release on 30 August, becoming Farmer's third number-one hit in Belgium; it remained for a 14 weeks in the top 40.
+On the Swiss Singles Chart, it charted first for a sole week, at number 58 on 6 July, with downloads only, then re-entered at number 26 after the release of the physical formats on 23 August, and fell off the chart after six weeks.

 Promotion and live performances

 The song was never performed on television.
 It was performed during the 2009 tour Mylène Farmer en tournée, as sixteenth song of the show.
 Farmer wore a black leather jacket with a golden cross in the back, and her dancers a beige jacket with a black cross in the back.
 The song was accompanied by a choreography: Farmer appeared standing on a cockroach-shaped chair, while the dancers performed a dynamic modern choreography; she then stood up and walked to a platform which then raised in the airs.